cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definition: (verb) to make (a hole, cavity, or tunnel by hollowing or removing the centre of inner part)
 | Usage: The cheapest way of doing this was to excavate a long trench.
 |
-| agonistic
-| Definition: (adjective) Striving to overcome in argument
-| Synonyms: combative
-| Usage: The incumbent’s aggressive, agonistic approach to the debate alienated many of his supporters.
-|
 | dumbstruck
 | Definition: (adjective) So shocked or astonished as to be rendered speechless
 | Synonyms: dumbfounded, thunderstruck, flabbergastered, stupefied